learn-co-curriculum/node-non-blocking-sync-async/README.md

 The async method `fs.readFile` is a better because our program can do something else while it waits for the content of the file.
 There are a few things which are different in `fs.readFile` comparing to `fs.readFileSync`:

 1. We need to use callback
-2. The callback has an error object
+2. The callback accepts an error object as a parameter
-3. The callback has the content object (the data from the file)
+3. The callback accepts the content object (the data from the file) as a parameter
 4. We don't get the content right away because `readFile` is **not an expression** like `fs.readFileSync`.
 (Expressions are functions which return something.)
 In other words, we cannot write `var content = fs.readFile(...)`.

 ```js